Course requirements:

 Application Deadlines

 The MPhil in History of Art & Architecture commences in October each year and applications for the course can be made from the preceding September.
-All applications must be made via the Applicant Portal available on the Graduate Admissions Office website.
+All applications must be made via the Applicant Portal available on the Postgraduate Admissions Office website.
 It is important that you read through the information available on the Graduate Admissions Office website before submitting your application.

 Course Fees